LMH01/MGT2_Mod_Tool/README.md

 - Install Java 8 (if not already installed)
 - Download this tool (.jar file)
 - Run the .jar file with "java -jar jar_name.jar"
-- Choose the main folder of Mad Games Tycoon 2 (the folder that contains the .exe file)
 ## These are the current features:
 - **Add and remove genres**
     - You can easily add a new genre to Mad Games Tycoon 2 with the help of a step by step guide